-VW’s reckoning of its brand cachet tends to leave its cars with relatively high prices in the bustling mainstream, but the Up is aimed at recapturing some of the ground capitulated by the aging Lupo.
+Volkswagen's reckoning of its brand cachet tends to leave its cars with relatively high prices in the bustling mainstream, but the Up is aimed at recapturing some of the ground capitulated by the aging Lupo and Fox.

-The model is offered in three trim levels: Take Up, Move Up and High Up.
-Starting from around £8000, the base- and mid-spec cars are only available with the 59bhp motor, but regardless they make for tempting prospects even compared to value-focused Korean rivals.
+Starting from around £8000, the base- and mid-spec cars are only available with the 59bhp motors, but regardless they make for tempting prospects even compared to value-focused Korean rivals.

 One financial handicap worth noting: despite its tiny three-cylinder engine, the Up fails to dip below the 100g/km CO2 tax threshold unless you opt for the 96g/km BlueMotion Technology model.